Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 2.3 Repeat for the Volume pot casing.
 The wire now bridges blend and volume.

-2.4 Repeat for the Tone pot casing.
+2.4 Repeat for the Q pot casing.
 The wire now spans all three.

 2.5 Tug-test each joint.
 The wire should not move.